Everything you need to plan your perfect stay – a massive list of the best tourist attractions and things to do in Kyoyto.

 Kyoto (京都市) is one of the most amazing cities in the world.
 It’s quite easy to find a temple more than a thousand years old, and right next to it the craziest cyber café or gambling hall.
 Truth be told, I honestly couldn’t think of any city more versatile than Japan’s former capital.
-There are just so many things to do in Kyoto.
+There are just so many things to do in Kyoto and the city certainly is an integral part of my Japan itinerary.

 And it is not just the city of Kyoto itself.
 The whole Kansai region offers you beautiful day trips you will remember a lifetime.
 Everything seems to be picture perfect.
 The gardens (small and large), the temples and shrines, the hotels, and especially the food.
 17 unique sites in Kyoto form one gigantic World Heritage Site, while there are 95 Michelin-starred restaurants to dine at.